 Consequences of Leaving Without Notice

-- Negative Rental History: Future landlords may view a lack of notice as a red flag.
+- Negative Rental History: Future landlords may see a lack of notice as a warning sign.

 How to Move Out Without Breaking Your Lease?

-If you must move out early, consider these strategies to avoid penalties:
+If you have to move out early, here are several ways to avoid penalties:

-- Subletting: Find a qualified subtenant to take over your lease.
+- Subletting: Look for a competent person to take over your lease.

 What If a Landlord Rejects a Tenant's Notice to Vacate?